Today's Articles

 Lucy Terry Prince, Poet, and Orator born

-The birth of Lucy Terry, Black abolitionist, poet, and orator, in 1730 is celebrated on this date.
+This date celebrates the birth of Lucy Terry, a Black abolitionist, poet, and orator, in 1730.

 Their first child was born the following year, and by 1769, they had five others.
 In the 1760s, the Prince family moved to Guilford, VT.
 Lucy was well known for her speaking ability, and she sometimes used her skills to defend her family's rights and property.